NiightAP/Discord-Bot/README.md

 Extract the files from the .zip file

-In your text editor of choice make a file in the folder named ".env" without the quotes.

 In the .env file copy and paste: "DISCORD_TOKEN=" without the quotes.

 After the equal sign paste your discord bot token from your [discord dev page](https://discord.com/developers/applications)

-Save the file then start an instance of command prompt.
+Save the file then start an instance of your devices terminal.

 In command prompt cd to you discord bot files, then type "python bot.py" without quotes.